 Permits will be required for operations such as hot work.
 All contractors should keep a copy of their authorization at work.
 A second copy of the authorization should be kept at the site and be available for inspection.

-- that the correct contractor for the work has been selected; that the contractor has made appropriate arrangements for supervision of staff;
+- That the correct contractor for the work has been selected; that the contractor has made appropriate arrangements for the supervision of staff;

 - The contractor’s personnel are properly qualified for the work to be undertaken.

 The company contact should check whether subcontractors will be used.
 They will also require authorization if deemed acceptable.
-It will be the responsibility of the company contact to ensure that sub-contractors are properly supervised.
+The company contact will be responsible for ensuring that sub-contractors are properly supervised.